Asian Markets Mixed As Rally Stalls - UrduPoint

 Asian Markets Mixed As Rally Stalls

-The further easing of lockdown measures and signs that economies could be past the worst of the coronavirus crisis kept investors upbeat Thursday but markets fluctuated on profit-taking
+The further easing of lockdown measures and signs that economies could be past the worst of the coronavirus crisis kept investors upbeat Thursday, but markets fluctuated on profit-taking and concerns over China-US tensions

-Hong Kong, (UrduPoint / Pakistan Point News - 4th Jun, 2020 ):The further easing of lockdown measures and signs that economies could be past the worst of the coronavirus crisis kept investors upbeat Thursday but markets fluctuated on profit-taking.
+Hong Kong, (UrduPoint / Pakistan Point News - 4th Jun, 2020 ):The further easing of lockdown measures and signs that economies could be past the worst of the coronavirus crisis kept investors upbeat Thursday, but markets fluctuated on profit-taking and concerns over China-US tensions.

-With more and more countries slowly reopening their battered economies after months of shutdowns and the backing of trillions of dollars in stimulus and central bank support, global markets have been on a roll for weeks.
+With more countries slowly re-opening their battered economies after months of shutdowns and the backing of trillions of dollars in stimulus and central bank support, global markets have been on a roll for weeks.

 And in a sign of the optimism on trading floors, the Nasdaq climbed to within spitting distance of its all-time high, while the S&P is less than 10 percent short of its own record.

-With cafes and popular attractions back up and running across Europe, several countries including Germany, Italy, Austria and Belgium began easing border restrictions, fanning hopes for the shattered tourism sector as summer gets under way.
+With bars, cafes and popular attractions back up and running across Europe, several countries -- including Germany, Italy, Austria and Belgium -- began easing border restrictions, fanning hopes for the shattered tourism sector as summer gets underway.

-Germany also said it will pump 130 billion euros ($146 billion) into a stimulus package to kick-start the region's biggest economy, and later in the day, the European Central Bank is expected to boost its 750-billion-euro bond-buying programme by a further 500 billion euros.
+Germany also said it will pump 130 billion euros ($146 billion) into a stimulus package to kick-start the region's biggest economy, and later in the day the European Central Bank is expected to boost its 750-billion-euro bond-buying programme by a further 500 billion.

 Wednesday also saw the release of US data showing another 2.76 million private jobs were lost in May, which was well below the nine million expected by economists, indicating there is light at the end of the tunnel.